areza244/CPSC-565-As3/README.md

 Then I added Mulch consumption, HealthUpdate and DigUp fucntions which made the ants more ant like.

-The next steps that I need to take are finishing up the basic behaviors and move to implementing the evolutionary algorithm which is no longer possible due health issues and time constraints.
+Due to health issues I couldn't fully finish the project but the next steps that I needed to take were finishing up the basic behaviors and move to implementing the evolutionary algorithm, which is no longer possible due time constraints.